Bootstrapping (compilers): History

 Assemblers were the first language tools to bootstrap themselves.

 The first high-level language to provide such a bootstrap was NELIAC in 1958.
 The first widely used languages to do so were Burroughs B5000 Algol in 1961 and LISP in 1962.

 Hart and Levin wrote a LISP compiler in LISP at MIT in 1962, testing it inside an existing LISP interpreter.
 Once they had improved the compiler to the point where it could compile its own source code, it was self-hosting.

 This technique is only possible when an interpreter already exists for the very same language that is to be compiled.
 It borrows directly from the notion of running a program on itself as input, which is also used in various proofs in theoretical computer science, such as the variation of the proof that the halting problem is undecidable that uses Rice's Theorem.

 Current efforts

-Due to security concerns regarding the Trusting Trust Attack and various attacks against binary trustworthiness, multiple projects are working to reduce the effort for not only bootstrapping from source but also allowing everyone to verify that source and executable correspond.
+Due to security concerns regarding the Trusting Trust Attack (which involves a compiler being maliciously modified to introduce covert backdoors in programs it compiles or even further replicate the malicious modification in future versions of the compiler itself, creating a perpetual cycle of distrust) and various attacks against binary trustworthiness, multiple projects are working to reduce the effort for not only bootstrapping from source but also allowing everyone to verify that source and executable correspond.
 These include the Bootstrappable builds project and the Reproducible builds project.